 - The geographical data like city locations is received from http://www.geonames.org/.

 More about our brilliant marker logic :-)

-- It is possible to have several stations with the same name as long as the sender is different (we do not allow senders to take over another senders object).
+- It is possible to have several stations with the same name as long as the sender and symbol is different (we only allow a sender to take over another sender's object if it looks like they are referring to the same real world object).

 - It's even possible to have several markers with the same name, same SSID and the same sender as long as they are considered stationary.
 I do not recommend relying on this feature since APRS is not designed this way (and few other clients will handle it).

 - We have an adaptive speed limit filter and other filters that sorts out packets that has a faulty position.